forgiveness

 God loves us so much, He will do anything to bring us into receiving His forgiveness and being transformed by that reality.
 Who Jesus sets free is free indeed.

 It is a daily journey to live in the reality of letting go of all offences.
 The Apostle Paul reminds us that we are forgiven.
-As a result let go of everything that holds in bondage.
+As a result we can surrender to God everything that holds in bondage.

 forgiven